1. APPLICATION OF TERMS

 6.1 The Photographer/Videographer understands weather, illness, or other reasons may cause the Client to reschedule a session.
 The Client will not be charged a penalty for rescheduling a session or workshop provided at least 48 hours’ notice is given.
 Client understands that a £50 rescheduling fee will apply in case of a no-show or rescheduling with less than 48 hours’ notice.
 The Photographer/Videographer may reschedule without penalty;

 6.2 If a confirmed shoot or workshop is cancelled or postponed for reasons outside the control of the Photographer/Videographer (including unsuitable weather and natural light conditions), the Photographer/Videographer reserves the right to charge a cancellation fee of up to 30% of the full payment.

 7. ACCEPTANCE & DELIVERY OF MATERIAL

 7.1 Following completion of the shoot, the Photographer/Videographer will deliver the Material to the Client as digital downloads as soon as reasonably practicable, but cannot guarantee urgent turnaround;

-7.2 Digital downloads will be removed after 30 (thirty) days.
-A fee will be charged if the Client requests access to the digital downloads after this time;
+7.2 Digital downloads will be removed after 7 (seven) days.
+A £10 fee will be charged if the Client requests access to the digital downloads after this time;

 7.3 It is understood that the Photographer/Videographer will not deliver every photograph or video clip taken.
 Original photographs and video footage are not included, only edited material;

-7.4 The Client will have up to 14 (fourteen) days to request reasonable changes to any edited photographs or videos based on the original brief;
+7.4 The Client will have up to 7 (seven) days to request reasonable changes to any edited photographs or videos based on the original brief;

 7.5 Unless expressly agreed in writing between the Parties, the Client shall not be entitled to reject the Material on the basis of style or composition.